From the site

 No trip to Northern Ireland would be complete without a trip to Giant's Causeway, a rugged natural phenomenon that locals once believed was the work of giants.
 During a private tour with a local ranger, they will explain its ancient history and impressive geography.
 Next, you'll head to Londonderry with Ronan, a Local Expert and one of Northern Ireland's best storytellers.
 He'll share local tales and advise you on where best to head for lunch.
 The evening is yours at leisure, why not head back to your luxury hotel and make the most of its spa facilities?

 Today you'll make your way to vibrant Dublin.
 A haven for literary buffs and Guinness lovers, Ireland's unique capital is a hedonist's dream.
-Take a city tour with your Travelling Concierge to see O'Connell Street, Custom House and Dublin Castle, before heading to the Little Musuem of Dublin after hours.
+Take a city tour with your Travelling Concierge to see O'Connell Street, Custom House and Dublin Castle, before heading to the Little Museum of Dublin after hours.
 This new experience looks to tap into Ireland's dynamic history in an animated way.
 You'll explore the museum with its founder, respected author Trevor White, who'll also provide you with a signed copy of his critically acclaimed book, 'Alfie.'
 Enjoy a glass of prosecco with him as you learn more about the lives of Dubliners.
-End the day with a Michelin-starred dinner at L'Ecrivain, famed for its delectable, classic French cuisine.

 A Truly Irish Experience.